mnmami/Training/README.md

 ## STEP 3: Connect (SSH) to the Master and Slave boxes
 Once STEP 2 is done successfully, we obtain two Linux 16.04 boxes (guest virtual machines) connected between them using a (public) network.
 One will be used as Apache Spark Master, the other for the slave.
 We also exposed the ports 4040, 8080 and 8181 to the host machine (that runs Vagrant).
 We use those ports to open web interfaces to the master and slave.
-- Now, ssh to the master using `sudo vagrant ssh master` and open another terminal and ssh to the slave using `sudo vagrant ssh slave`. *Now you are moving to a Ubuntu System*.
+- Now, ssh to the master using `sudo vagrant ssh master` and open another terminal and ssh to the slave using `sudo vagrant ssh slave`. *Now you are moving to an Ubuntu System*.
-- In both boxes run to install the missing packages:
+- In both boxes run to install the missing packages: `sudo apt-get update`

+## STEP 4: Install Java (in both boxes)
+- Run the dollowing 2 lines:
 ```
+sudo apt-get install openjdk-8-jre
 sudo apt-get update
 ```
-## STEP 4: Install Java (in both boxes)
--